-Have you ever looked at the ingredients in a beauty product and not been able to pronounce a single word?
+Have you looked at the ingredients in beauty products and realize you have no clue what they are?
 This can make it hard to choose safe items and feel confident in your products.
 Cosmetics were first regulated by the Food and Drug Administration (FDA) in 1938 and little has changed since.
 These items don’t need approval before hitting the market and the FDA doesn’t have the authority to recall faulty products.
 Thankfully, organizations like Campaign for Safe Cosmetics are working towards transparency and tighter regulations.
 Other groups such as the Environmental Working Group feature lists of verified non-toxic products to better help consumers find safe alternatives.

 Be sure to check these types of beauty products, which often contain well-known potential toxins.
 Scan specific products using the Think Dirty app, which gives a toxicity score, and details on the safety of each ingredient.